thunderbird89/esf/stories/story-knock-knock.md

 > "Sir, we've reviewed the tactical assessment.
 It's credible.
 The threat is real."

 > "Okay.
 Okay."
 Trump's hands gestured as he processed.
-"So we've got—what, twenty-six hours before these things show up?
+"So we've got - what, twenty-six hours before these things show up?
 And they're coming here?
 To Earth?"

 > "Correct, Mr. President."